freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Usage.md

 The resource name.

 <i>s: policy</i>
 The new resource policy.
-See <a href="specs/org.freesmartphone.Usage/#GetResourcePolicy">GetResourcePolicy</a> for a list of valid values.
+See [GetResourcePolicy](specs/org.freesmartphone.Usage.GetResourcePolicy)</a> for a list of valid values.